In-grid-collective/servPubWiki/Old Notes + tutorials/NA - Installing Tinc on windows.md

 The easiest version we found for for this (as they do have a windows version) is to actually install it via an ubuntu virtual shell that is available on the windows store.
 Then follow the usual Linux install!

-I also cant get it to run automatically but there is a minor overview at [[NA - Installing Tinc on windows#Difference in Systemctl commands]]
+I also cant get it to run automatically but there is a minor overview at [](NA%20-%20Installing%20Tinc%20on%20windows.md#Difference%20in%20Systemctl%20commands)

 ## Install ubuntu VM shell